 How can I get Portuguese citizenship?

 There are various ways to get Portuguese citizenship.
 A popular route is the Portugal Golden Visa residency-by-investment program.
 This enables you to gain permanent residence in the country for a significant investment in Portugal’s economy.

-Aside from this, if you live in Portugal, you can apply for permanent residency and subsequently citizenship after five years.
+Aside from this, if you live in Portugal, you can apply for permanent residency and, subsequently, citizenship after five years.
 If you marry a Portuguese national, you can secure citizenship after three years.

-Can I have gma3 citizenship in Portugal?
+Can I have dual citizenship in Portugal?

 Portugal allows dual citizenship, allowing foreigners to obtain Portuguese nationality without the need to give up the citizenship of their home country.